NellyMag/Accenture---Navigating-Numbers-/README.md

 <img width="503" alt="Image" src="https://github.com/user-attachments/assets/8a0bac18-4e46-4818-8b31-6d19d438da67" />

-**Content**
+**Content**<br/>
-ID: Unique ID of the content that was uploaded (automatically generated) User ID: Unique ID of a user that exists in the User table
+ID: Unique ID of the content that was uploaded (automatically generated) <br/>
+User ID: Unique ID of a user that exists in the User table<br/>
-Type: A string detailing the type of content that was uploaded
+Type: A string detailing the type of content that was uploaded<br/>
-Category: A string detailing the category that this content is relevant to
+Category: A string detailing the category that this content is relevant to<br/>
 URL: Link to the location where this content is stored

 **Reaction**
-Content ID: Unique ID of a piece of content that was uploaded User ID: Unique ID of a user that exists in the User table who reacted to this piece of content
+Content ID: Unique ID of a piece of content that was uploaded<br/>
+User ID: Unique ID of a user that exists in the User table who reacted to this piece of content<br/>
-Type: A string detailing the type of reaction this user gave
+Type: A string detailing the type of reaction this user gave<br/>

-**Datetime**: The date and time of this reaction
+Datetime: The date and time of this reaction

-**ReactionTypes**
+**ReactionTypes**<br/>
-Type: A string detailing the type of reaction this user gave
+Type: A string detailing the type of reaction this user gave<br/>
-Sentiment: A string detailing whether this type of reaction is considered as positive, negative, or neutral
+Sentiment: A string detailing whether this type of reaction is considered as positive, negative, or neutral<br/>
 Score: This is a number calculated by Social Buzz that quantifies how “popular” each reaction is.
-A reaction type with a higher score should be considered a more popular reaction.
+A reaction type with a higher score should be considered a more popular reaction

 **Steps taken to clean the data**